THEA 110. Introduction to Theatre Arts. 3 Credits.

 THEA 426.
 Scene Design for the Stage.
 3 Credits.

 The analysis, research, and conceptualization of the physical context of theatre productions.
 Emphasis on individual creative projects.
 Repeatable up to 6 hours.
-Prerequisite: THEA 270.
 Repeatable to 6 credits.
-F.
+S, even years.

 THEA 427.
 Costume Design.
 3 Credits.

 Elements, principles, and styles of design applied to the visual creation of a dramatic character.
 Repeatable up to 6 credits.
-Prerequisites: THEA 260 or consent of instructor.
 Repeatable to 6 credits.
-S, even years.
+F, odd years.

 THEA 450.
 Musical Theatre History.
 3 Credits.

 A survey of the history of musical theatre in performance, genre and world presence.
 Prerequisite: THEA 204.
-F, even years.
+F, odd years.

 THEA 481.
 Theatre Practicum.
 1-2 Credits.

 Projects in all areas of theatre and interpretation in a supervisory capacity.
 Specific assignments in production/planning with faculty approval.
-Repeatable to 8 hours.
-Repeatable to 8 credits.
+Repeatable to 12 credits.
 F,S.

 THEA 488.
 Playwriting.
 3 Credits.